 Two members of the Worshipful Company of Salters’ Company, Anthony Lybster and Chris Cockcroft, about to show visitors round.

-The word ‘Livery’ refers to an old trading body.
-Some of the City Livery Companies are still active in their trade, for example, the Worshipful Company of Goldsmiths still controls the purity of all gold and silver objects made in the U.K..
-All Livery Companies are also charitable institutes, involved in a variety of activities which reflect their historical interests.
+The word ‘Livery’ originally referred to the uniform worn by various members of medieval trading bodies, but now it refers to the Companies themselves.
+Some of the City Livery Companies are still active in their trade, for example, the Worshipful Company of Goldsmiths still controls the purity of all gold and silver objects made in the U.K. All Livery Companies are also charitable institutes, involved in a variety of activities which reflect their historical interests.

 Dining-room chair back embroidered with the Salters’ coat of arms

 The Salters’ Company is a dead Livery Company, which means that it no longer deals in the salt trade but remains active with regard to its charitable works.
 Currently, it has between 150-160 members; either by patrilineal descent – and nowadays that can include daughters as well as sons – or through redemption, that is, purchasing privileged admission to the Company.

 Francisca welcomes you at the Salters’ Hall entrance desk

 The Salters’ chosen area for its charitable works is education, especially in chemistry where they make grants and offer educational support.
 They have also set up Room to Heal, a community for refugees and asylum seekers who have survived torture, with a comprehensive programme of therapies and support; together with other initiatives to help the vulnerable and disadvantaged.